What should I expect if I decide to get a vasectomy?

 If you’re thinking about birth control, a vasectomy can be a good option.
-It’s over 99% effective and doesn’t involve any impact on your hormones.
-Hence, a vasectomy won’t affect your sex drive.
-Knowing what to expect when you get a vasectomy can help you be more relaxed before and after the procedure at our vasectomy clinic in Montreal, Ottawa or Hawkesbury.
+It’s over 99% effective and doesn’t involve any impact on your hormones, so a vasectomy won’t affect your sex drive.
+Knowing what to expect when you get a vasectomy can help you be more relaxed before and after the procedure at our vasectomy clinic in Montreal, Ottawa, or Hawkesbury.

 What is the best way to prep for a vasectomy?

 The day before your procedure, you need to shave under your penis and the front of your scrotum.
-This lets the doctor at the vasectomy clinic see the area better and diminishes the chances of a post-vasectomy infection or epididymitis.
-The doctor may use alcohol to wipe your skin before the vasectomy, which will sting freshly shaven skin.
-On the day of the surgery, don’t use powder or deodorant on your genitals.
-You can eat breakfast or lunch before the procedure as usual.
+This allows the doctor at the vasectomy clinic to see the area better and reduces the chances of a post-vasectomy infection or epididymitis.
+The doctor may use alcohol to wipe your skin before the vasectomy, which can sting freshly shaven skin.
+On the day of the surgery, avoid using powder or deodorant on your genitals.
+You can eat breakfast or lunch as usual before the procedure.

 What happens during a vasectomy?

-A vasectomy is done as an outpatient procedure in one of our vasectomy clinics in Ottawa, Montreal or Hawkesbury.
-You’ll be given a local anaesthesia to numb the skin and to reduce discomfort.
+A vasectomy is performed as an outpatient procedure at one of our vasectomy clinics in Ottawa, Montreal, or Hawkesbury.
+You’ll be given a local anesthetic to numb the skin and reduce discomfort.
 Once your skin is numb, the doctor uses a small instrument to puncture the skin to close the vas deferens.
-Stitches are not required because the hole is very small.
+Stitches aren’t needed because the hole is very small.
 The procedure takes 10 to 15 minutes.
 You may experience some bruising, but the opening will close up within one to three days.

 How long does it take to recover after a vasectomy?

-Plan to take it easy for 48 to 72 hours after your vasectomy.
-Wear an athletic supporter for two to three days after the procedure.
-Don’t do any heavy lifting or yard work, but you can walk and drive.
-Once the pain goes down, you can resume exercise at half-strength or go back to work.
-Some men need up to seven to fourteen days to get completely back to normal.
-You won’t need a follow-up appointment because there are no sutures.
+Plan to rest for 48 to 72 hours after your vasectomy.
+Wear an athletic supporter for two to three days post-procedure.
+Avoid heavy lifting or yard work, but you can walk and drive.
+Once the pain subsides, you can gradually resume exercise or return to work.
+Some men need up to seven to fourteen days for a full recovery.
+A follow-up appointment isn’t necessary because there are no sutures.

 Plan to use another birth control method once you resume sexual activities for three months following the vasectomy.
-You’ll bring a semen sample to a laboratory to have it analyzed to ensure that no sperm is present.
+You’ll need to bring a semen sample to a laboratory to confirm that no sperm is present.